Hot Off the Press!

 Wow, the future of web landscape looks excitingly promising.
 However, reaching this stage is not without its challenges.
 For one thing, the supports of the current browsers must be improved and streamlined.
 For another, the awareness and education on HTML APIs among the web communities must be stepped up.
 Some would have argued about “the chicken or the egg” causality dilemma.
 I would argue that both can proceed in parallel.

-- Drag and Drop for dragging and dropping UI elements on HTML page.
+- Drag and Drop for dragging and dropping UI elements on HTML pages;

-Apart from the the many learning exercises, you also get to create interesting web applications including live stock quotes and real-time web chat, a web-based file explorer, and a clever hack to save web data from your HTML page to your computer’s file system.
+Apart from the the many learning exercises, you also get to create interesting web applications including live stock quotes, real-time web chat, a web-based file explorer, and a clever hack to save web data from your HTML page to your computer’s file system.